 Quits their job voluntarily.

-Each benchmark is paid only once for each customer between Active Status (customer has an IPE) and Closure Status of a VR case.
-On a case-by-case basis, when the VR counselor determines the provider should be paid for making a second placement a VR3472 must be approved by the VR Director prior to the service authorization being issued.
+Each benchmark should only be paid once for each customer between Active Status (customer has an IPE) and Closure Status of a VR case.
+On a case-by-case basis, it may be necessary to purchase benchmark(s) more than once.
+When the VR counselor determines a customer needs the supports of a job placement provider for an additional placement, the VR counselor must consult with the VR supervisor for approval.
+Before obtaining VR supervisor approval, the VR counselor must document in a case note why the customer requires another placement and what interventions and/or services have been provided to the customer to address needs, circumstances, behaviors, and/or other employment barriers since the first purchase of the service.

 See VR-SFP Chapter 17: Basic Employment Services, 17.4 Bundled Job Placement Services, for more information, including outcomes for payment and fees.